brian14708/wh-briefings/presidential-actions/2021-10/2021-10-29-a-proclamation-on-national-adoption-month-2021.md

 modified_time: 2021-10-29 14:20:00-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/10/29/a-proclamation-on-national-adoption-month-2021/
 published_time: 2021-10-29 14:19:59-04:00
-title: A Proclamation on National Adoption Month, 2021
+title: "A Proclamation on National Adoption Month,\_2021"
 ---

 Every child deserves to grow up with a safe and loving family, with the